davemun/davemun.github.io/about.md

 * Angular.js
 * My archenemy, raw CSS

 My contributions can be seen at my [GitHub](http://github.com/davemun).
-Some of my more recent projects include a [3D web-conferencing app](http://realfaces.org), the codebase for which you can view [here](http://github.com/realTalkTeam/realTalk), and for which I presented at Hack Reactor Hiring Day, and you can [watch me here](https://www.youtube.com/watch?v=z5C1OVLiDBE)!
+Some of my more recent projects include a [3D web-conferencing app](http://realfaces.org), the codebase for which you can view [here](http://github.com/realTalkTeam/realTalk), or which I presented at Hack Reactor Hiring Day, and you can [watch me here](https://www.youtube.com/watch?v=z5C1OVLiDBE)!

 ## Contact Me